Showing posts with label Africa. Show all posts

 Uganda

-The Ugandan Olympic team, watching the raising of their flag November 5, 1956.
+On the right is the Ugandan Olympic team, watching the raising of their flag November 5, 1956.

 Flaggenbuch shows the same image with some variations in the colours, the two bushes being "plain" green.
 However, due to the "artistic" design of the badges of this period, I doubt there was really an "official" version (except maybe the original model designed by a painter?)
 I also wonder how such designs could have been accurately reproduced on flags.
 Ivan Sache